vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 - Align two sequences using [**Blast**](https://blast.ncbi.nlm.nih.gov/Blast.cgi?BLAST_SPEC=blast2seq&LINK_LOC=align2seq&PAGE_TYPE=BlastSearch)

 #### Similarity scores are not homology scores
 > Any sequence can be aligned with any other sequence if enough gaps are allowed.
 An alignment score is a measure of the similarity of the two sequences using a specific algorithm and parameters.
-It is  NOT a measure of homology even if it can be used to infer homology.
+It is  NOT a measure of homology even if it can be used as one of many criteria to infer [**homology, orthology. or paralogy**](https://bio.libretexts.org/Bookshelves/Microbiology/Microbiology_(Boundless)/07%3A_Microbial_Genetics/7.13%3A_Bioinformatics/7.13C%3A_Homologs_Orthologs_and_Paralogs)
 {.is-info}

 #### Searching databases
 > Blast is the most popular program for searching databases.
 Input can be DNA or protein sequences.
-Different databases can be sercahes and filters can be added to focus on specific taxonomic groups.
-This [**BLastFactSheet**](https://ftp.ncbi.nih.gov/pub/factsheets/HowTo_BLASTGuide.pdf)
+The output gives the top-scoring pairwise alignment between the input sequence and individual database sequences.
+Different databases can be searched and filters can be added to focus on specific taxonomic groups.
+This [**BLastFactSheet**](https://ftp.ncbi.nih.gov/pub/factsheets/HowTo_BLASTGuide.pdf) is a good starting point.
 {.is-info}
 - [**BLast@NCBI**](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
 - [**Blast@Uniprot**](https://www.uniprot.org/blast)

-BLAST Results: Expect Values, [Part 1](https://www.youtube.com/watch?v=ZN3RrXAe0uM)  & [Part 2](https://www.youtube.com/watch?v=dzRq-5BrGD4).
+> Two scores are given for every output sequence; the Bit score is a similarity score.
+The e-value is the probability of getting this score by chance and it will vary with the size of the queried database.
+More details in these videos: BLAST Results: Expect Values, [Part 1](https://www.youtube.com/watch?v=ZN3RrXAe0uM)  & [Part 2](https://www.youtube.com/watch?v=dzRq-5BrGD4).
+{.is-info}

 > With the number of sequences deposited in Genbank,  using blast with default parameters is nearly useless {.is-info}